TomatenKuchenDEV/docs/docs/feeds-en.md

 # RSS/Atom feeds
 The bot supports all types of RSS and atom feeds.
 You can add a new feed by creating the "Add" button in the dashboard and filling in the feed url.
 The bot will then automatically post new entries to the channel you selected.
+Feeds are checked for new content every 10 minutes, and up to 10 embeds are displayed.

 ## Default configuration
 ![](../rss_feeds_default.png)